How To Load a Dishwasher Guide

 Place items facing the center of the dishwasher and angled down toward the spray jets.
 Placing them at an angle will not only help with cleaning but will also help ensure proper draining and drying.
 If your dishes aren’t drying in the dishwasher, it may be because of improper dish placement.

 Place mugs, cups, drinking glasses and stemware face down along the sides of the upper rack.
-Position these items between the tines, not on them to keep them more secure.
-Some dishwashers come with stemware holders to provide protection for wine glasses and champagne flutes.
-KitchenAid brand offers dishwashers with 2, 4 and 6 stemware holders to keep your favorite glasses safe.
+Position these items between the tines—not on them—to keep them more secure.
+Some dishwashers come with stemware holders to help protect wine glasses and champagne flutes.
+KitchenAid brand offers dishwashers with two, four and six stemware holders to help keep your favorite glasses safe.

 Small bowls and plates should be placed between the tines and angled downward toward the center of the dishwasher.
 Be sure to avoid “nesting” or overlapping bowls to help ensure optimal cleaning.